 Store-bought self-rising flour is another key ingredient in this recipe.

-It contains enriched bleached flour, leavening (baking soda), salt, and a few more ingredients.
+It contains enriched bleached flour, leavening (baking soda), salt, and

-You may prefer Homemade Self-Rising Flour.
 It’s easy to make with all-purpose flour and a few additional ingredients.

 Preheat oil in skillet on top of stove until sizzling hot (not smoking hot).